ShaunaMyers/barn-raiser-ui/README.md

 - [Contributors](#contributors)

 ## Overview and Project Goals
 Welcome to BarnRaiser - where your community can come together to ask for help and offer up help!
-This application makes it possible for individual community members to post a request via our form, to ask for help with a particular need.
-User looking to help others can then view a list of needs and can sign up for needs.
+This application makes it possible for individual community members to post requests asking for help, via our form.
+Users looking to help others can then view a list of needs and can sign up for needs.

 The goal of this Mod 4 Capstone [project](https://mod4.turing.edu/projects/capstone/) was to unite the backend and front end cohorts.
 We completed this project in 2 1/2 weeks while challenging ourselves to learn new technologies.
 We focused on high-level planning and cross-communication between the backend and frontend group members while building out a completely functional application.